The land of silk and money

 Valencia Silk Exchange (Lonja de la Seda)

-It doesn’t take too long to visit the Valencia Silk Exchange, even if you take your time and look at each room carefully.
-It’s not the size, it’s the significance.
+The entrance fee is very affordable and it doesn’t take too long to visit the Valencia Silk Exchange, even if you take your time and look at each room carefully.

 The Valencia Silk Exchange is in the middle of the Old Town, near the Central Market.